President's House (Philadelphia): Use of slave labor

-Washington brought eight slaves from his residence at Mount Vernon to Philadelphia in 1790: Moll, Christopher Sheels, Hercules, his son Richmond, Oney Judge, her half-brother Austin, Giles, and Paris.
+In 1790, President Washington brought eight enslaved Africans to Philadelphia from his plantation at Mount Vernon: Moll, Christopher Sheels, Hercules and his son Richmond, Oney Judge and her half-brother Austin, Giles, and Paris.

-Pennsylvania had begun a gradual abolition of slavery in 1780, freezing the number of slaves in the state and granting freedom to their future children.
+Pennsylvania had begun a gradual abolition of slavery in 1780, freezing the number of slaves in the state and granting freedom only to their future children.
 The law did not free anyone at once; its gradual abolition was to be accomplished over decades as the enslaved aged and died off.
-The law allowed slaveholders from other states to hold personal slaves in Pennsylvania for six months, but empowered those same enslaved to claim their freedom if held beyond that period.
+The law allowed slaveholders from other states to hold personal slaves in Pennsylvania for six months, but empowered those same enslaved to legally petition for their freedom if held beyond that period.

 Washington recognized that slavery was unpopular in Philadelphia, but argued (privately) that he remained a resident of Virginia and subject to its laws on slavery.
 He gradually replaced most of the President's House enslaved servants with German indentured servants, and rotated the others in and out of the state to prevent them from establishing an uninterrupted six-month residency.
 He was also careful that he himself never spent six continuous months in Pennsylvania.
 Joe (Richardson) was the only slave added to the presidential household.
 He was brought up from Virginia in 1795, following Austin's December 20, 1794, death in Maryland.